What is cancer

 What a breast looks like on the inside

 Breasts are made up of small sacs and tubes called ‘lobules’ and ‘ducts’, surrounded by other tissues.
 The lobules produce breast milk and the ducts carry the milk to the nipple (see Figure 1 below).

 All women and men have breast tissue, although the ducts and lobules essentially have no function in men.

 Breast cancer is the abnormal growth of cells lining the breast ducts and lobules (see Figure 1).
 The cells grow uncontrollably and over time, can spread into surrounding breast tissue.
 This is called ‘invasive breast cancer’.
 It has the potential to spread to other parts of the body.

 While breast cancer is most common in women, it also affects a small number of men each year.

 Figure 1: View of the female breast from the inside

 Types of breast cancer

 Breast cancer - types and subtypes

 Breast cancer is not one disease.
 There are different types and subtypes of disease that are referred to as breast cancer.
-This is why the treatment you receive for your breast cancer may be quite different to the other treatment women may have.
+Therefore the treatment you receive for your breast cancer may be quite different from the treatment other people you meet have.
 Click here to read more.